Temporal large-scale intermittency and its impact on the statistics of turbulence: Introduction

-\citet{kolmogorov1962} and \citet{oboukhov1962} partly addressed Landau's remark in their refined similarity hypotheses (RSH).
+\citet{kolmogorov1962} and \citet{oboukhov1962} partly addressed Landau's remark in their refined similarity hypotheses (see also~\citet{MouriPF2006} and \citet{chien2013}).
 Instead of basing their theory on the mean energy dissipation rate $\langle\varepsilon\rangle$, they postulated universal statistics on a length scale $r$ as a function of the energy dissipation spatially averaged over scale $r$.
-This theory constituted an improvement over the previous one by incorporating intermittency, i.e., the fact that energy dissipation fluctuates strongly in space and time~\citep{MeneveauJFM1991}.
+This theory constituted an improvement over the previous one by incorporating small-scale intermittency, acknowledging the fact that energy dissipation fluctuates strongly in space and time~\citep{MeneveauJFM1991}.
 However, the theory assumed universal log-normal large-scale fluctuations and did not consider external variations in the sense of Landau, which may depend on the flow type.

-Since the RSH, the impact of large-scale intermittency on statistics seemingly has found only limited attention in the literature, with a focus on structure functions.
-In some parts of the literature, the notion of external intermittency is understood as the random switching between turbulent and non-turbulent flow, which can affect inertial-range properties and specifically higher-order statistics~\citep{KuznetsovJFM1992,MiPRE2001,GaudingPotCI2021,GaudingJFM2021}.
-In fully developed turbulence, which is what we consider here, large-scale intermittency describes fluctuations on scales comparable to or larger than the integral scales.
-For example, Mouri et al.~\citep{MouriPF2006,mouri2009} observed significant large-scale fluctuations in turbulence experiments, which were approximately log-normal.
+In the literature, the impact of large-scale intermittency on statistics is not often discussed explicitly.
+There are some parts of the literature speaking about external intermittency as the random switching between turbulent and non-turbulent flow, which can affect inertial-range properties and specifically higher-order statistics~\citep{KuznetsovJFM1992,MiPRE2001,GaudingPotCI2021,GaudingJFM2021}.
+Here, we consider fully developed turbulence, and we understand large-scale intermittency as fluctuations on scales comparable to or larger than the integral scales.
 In order to assess the impact of such large-scale fluctuations, Monin and Yaglom proposed a two-state model explaining how the mixing of flow regions with different dissipation rates changes the coefficients of structure functions while retaining their scaling~\citep{Monin2013,DavidsonPT2005,chien2013}.